MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 ## Container settings for web frameworks

 Web frameworks have default ports on which they listen for web requests.
 When working with some Azure container solutions, you need to specify the port your container is listening on that will receive traffic.
-For Django, it's port 8000.
-For Flask, it's port 5000 or 5002.
-For Fast API ([uvicorn][13]), it's port 8000.
+For [Django][35], it's port 8000.
+For [Flask][36], it's port 5000 or 5002.
+For [FastAPI][37] ([uvicorn][13]), it's port 8000.

 | Azure Container Solution | How to set web app port |
 | ------------------------ | ----------------------- |